Platform comparison

 -

-Work is primarily scheduled at task and sprint level
+Work is primarily scheduled at task and milestone level

 -

-The projects are straightforward, short-lived, and do not require formal governance
+The projects are straightforward, do not require formal governance and scheduling is the sole requirement.

 -